-Atom Bank raises $102M more for its mobile-only bank for millennials
+Atom Bank raises $102M at $320M valuation for a mobile-only bank for millennials

 Watch World View explain its unique approach to space business and tourism

-Atom Bank, a startup out of the UK that has built a mobile-only bank targeting consumers between the ages of 18 and 34, has raised another £83 million ($102 million) in funding led by BBVA, the Spanish bank and owner of Simple in the U.S. BBVA also led Atom’s previous $128 million round in November 2015.
+Atom Bank, a startup out of the UK that has built a mobile-only bank targeting consumers between the ages of 18 and 34, has raised another £83 million ($102 million) in funding led by BBVA, the Spanish bank and owner of Simple in the U.S. The funding gives Atom a post-money valuation of £261 million ($320 million), TechCrunch has confirmed with the company.
+BBVA also led Atom’s previous $128 million round in November 2015.

 The plan is to use the funding to continue building out its customer base and services, as well as provide capital for lending: Atom officially launched in April 2016 and customers access the services via iPhone and Android apps.
 Today it offers mortgages, Fixed Saver accounts and secured loans for small and medium-sized businesses.